bukot/tintintoril/README.md

                reorganized mapping.tt
-                    combined msetname and msetnote into one alias mset that takes an arguement mset &#60;command&#62; &#60;value&#62; it uses regex so the space between mset and the command is options for backwards compatability also it will match the abreviated arguement or the whole word mset no, msetno, msetnote, and msetnote are all the same thing this will make it easier to add other map
+                    combined msetname and msetnote into one alias mset that takes an arguement mset &#60;command&#62; &#60;value&#62; it uses regex so the space between mset and the command is optional for backwards compatability also it will match the abreviated arguement or the whole word mset no, msetno, msetnote, and msetnote are all the same thing this will make it easier to add other map